neilmartindev/neilmartindev/README.md

 </p>

 ---
 I'm a software engineer from the UK.
-I work in a private consultancy for machine automation, controls and instrumentation.
-I spend some of my spare time at a local aerospace company that develops private rockets.
+I work with software for factory automation.
 I work with both front end and back end technologies and not afraid to get stuck into something technical.

 - :books:  Education: BSc(Hons) in Computer Science and currently studying a MEng in Engineering.